Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Maret 2025 20.33.36 UTC
+- WIB: Selasa, 18 Maret 2025 21.28.45 UTC
-- WITA: Selasa, 18 Maret 2025 21.33.36 UTC
+- WITA: Selasa, 18 Maret 2025 22.28.45 UTC
-- WIT: Selasa, 18 Maret 2025 22.33.36 UTC
+- WIT: Selasa, 18 Maret 2025 23.28.45 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature